damieneagles/VisualStudio2022-Intranet-Installer/README.md

 # VS-Intranet-Installer
-Offline installation media builder for an intranet install of the Microsoft Visual Studio 2022 Product Instructions to do an intranet install of Micsrosoft Visual Studio 2022
+Offline installation media builder for an intranet install of the Microsoft Visual Studio 2022 Product Instructions to do an intranet install of Microsoft Visual Studio 2022

 Assumed Windows 11 Home or better
 1. Click Code then Download zip